mrimland/DL4H-Racial-Disparities-And-Mistrust/README.md

 ## Running
 You should be able to run Notebooks within Google Colab.
 Pre-trained models are also included under the Models-and-Labels and the data folders to reproduce results.
+See requirements.txt for required packages/imports.